 - 8. When an Athlete is notified that his explanation has been rejected and that he is to be provisionally suspended in accordance with Rule 38.2 above, he shall also be told of his right to request a hearing.
 If the Athlete fails to confirm in writing to his National Federation or other relevant body within 14 days of such notice that he wishes to have a hearing, he will be deemed to have waived his right to a hearing and to have accepted that he committed the anti-doping rule violation in question.
-This fact shall be confirmed in writing to the IAAF by the Member within 5 working days. - If a hearing is requested by an Athlete, it shall be convened without 9. delay and the hearing held within 3 months of the date of notification of the Athlete's request to the Member.
+This fact shall be confirmed in writing to the IAAF by the Member within 5 working days. - If a hearing is requested by an Athlete, it shall be convened without delay and the hearing completed within 3 months of the date of 9. notification of the Athlete's request to the Member.
 Members shall keep the IAAF fully informed as to the status of all cases pending hearing and of all hearing dates as soon as they are fixed.
 The IAAF shall have the right to attend all hearings as an observer.
 However, the IAAF's attendance at a hearing, or any other involvement in a case, shall not affect its right to appeal the Member's decision to CAS pursuant to Rule 42.
-If the completion of the hearing process is delayed beyond 3 months, the IAAF may elect, if the Athlete is an International-Level Athlete, to bring the case directly to a single arbitrator appointed by CAS.
+If the Member fails to complete a hearing within 3 months or if, having completed a hearing, fails to render a decision within a reasonable time period thereafter, the IAAF may impose a deadline for such event.
+If in either case the deadline is not met, the IAAF may elect, if the Athlete is an International-Level Athlete, to have the case referred directly to a single arbitrator appointed by CAS.
 The case shall be handled in accordance with CAS rules (those applicable to the appeal arbitration procedure without reference to any time limit for appeal).
 The hearing shall proceed at the responsibility and expense of the Member and the decision of the single arbitrator shall be subject to appeal to CAS in accordance with Rule 42.
 A failure by a Member to hold a hearing for an Athlete within 3 months under this Rule may further result in the imposition of a sanction under Rule 44.